 - 4. Building Setbacks.
 Unless otherwise provided, buildings and other structures shall be set back a distance of fifteen (15) feet from the edges of all critical area buffers, RMZs, or from the edges of all critical areas, except CARAs, if no buffers are required.
 The following are allowed in the building setback area: - a.
 Landscaping; - b.
 Uncovered decks; - c.
 Building overhangs, if such overhangs do not extend more than eighteen (18) inches into the setback area; and - d.
-Impervious ground surfaces, such as driveways and patios.
+Impervious ground surfaces, such as driveways and patios. - 5.

-Building setback requirements have not been identified at the time of the submittal of this application.

 Notice on Title.
-Any property on which a development proposal requiring a critical areas report is submitted shall have filed with the Kittitas County Auditor:

-- e.
-A notice on title of the presence and location of the critical area and/or buffer; - f.
-A statement as to the applicability of this Title to the property; and
+Any property on which a development proposal requiring a critical areas report is submitted shall have filed with the Kittitas County Auditor: - a.
+A notice on title of the presence and location of the critical area and/or buffer; - b.
+A statement as to the applicability of this Title to the property; and - c.
 A statement describing possible limitations on action in or affecting critical areas or buffer as approved by the Director.
 The Applicant shall record such documents and will provide a copy of the recorded notice to the County.
 Development proposals which are defined as normal repair and maintenance of existing structures or developments, including, but not limited to, roof repair, interior remodeling, wood stove permits, and on-site sewage disposal systems repairs, are exempt from this requirement.
-Ord.
-2021-016, 2021;